BrendelGroup/xGDBvm/case-studies/Volvox/README.md

 password rather too soon after setting it!
 Not good, but not the end of the VM, either.
 Go back to your ssh or VNC access terminal and type _quickstart_ again.
-The last few lines displayed turned out to be relevant after all ...
+The last few lines displayed turned out to be relevant after all ... .

+__Note__: The above pertains to a clean start with a _Volume_ that has not retained prior __xGDBvm__ database files.
+Otherwise, you can take advantage of the very nice feature of having _Volumes_ in the first place, as all your prior __xGDBvm__ work was saved on the _Volume_ and can be detached from one VM and attached to a different VM, carrying over all your prior work.

 ### Task 4: Getting sample data